paperless-ngx/paperless-ngx/docs/usage_overview.rst

 .. hint::

   This can be used in many different ways.
-One example: Imagine you're working on a particular tasks, such as signing up for university.
+One example: Imagine you're working on a particular task, such as signing up for university.
 Usually you'll need to collect a bunch of different documents that are already sorted into various folders.
 With the tag system of paperless, you can create a new group of documents that are relevant to this task without destroying the already existing organization.
-When you're done with the task, you could delete the task again, which would be equal to sorting documents back into the folder they belong into.
+When you're done with the task, you could delete the tag again, which would be equal to sorting documents back into the folder they belong into.
-  Or keep the tag.
+  Or keep the tag, up to you.

 All of the logic above applies to correspondents as well.
 Attach them to documents if you feel that they help you organize your collection.